-Finished grades for the central natural grass gathering area will be gently mounded up to two feet at the high point.
-Additional earthwork will be required beyond the parcel extents for the required right-of-way improvements.
+Finished grades OLA area will be gently mounded up to 2 feet at the high point.
+Imported material will include type 17 fill material, bioretention soil, planting soil and crushed rock.
+Additional earthwork will be required beyond the parcel extents for the right-of-way improvements coordinated by SDOT.
 Approximate earthwork numbers are as follows:

-Cut: 6,800 CY Fill: 7,800 CY Max Cut: 4 FT Max Fill: 6FT

-Disposal of unsuitable materials will be at a permitted fill site.
+Cut: 263 CY Fill: 723 CY Max Cut: 1 FT Max Fill: 2 FT Disposal of unsuitable materials will be at a permitted fill site.